Country Freezers with John Deere® Hit Miss Engines making ice cream the old fashion way!

 Is a "Hit Miss" engine better than a "Throttle Governed" engine for making ice cream?

 It has been suggested that a throttle governed is easier on the churn.
-I don't think that it makes a difference.
+I don't think that it makes any difference.
 I like hit n miss engines because you can tell from the sound when it is almost ready.
 In my opinion, hit miss engines also attract more people.
 The 20 Country Freezer is made to take it!

 What RPM should I run my 20 quart hit miss ice cream churn?

-I have mine running at about 35 RPM and it works very well.
+I have mine running at about 45 RPM and it works very well.
 I think that 30 to 60 RPM is a good range.

 How much salt?